alleetanner/biopython/site-build/content/posts/02sequences.md

 dna_from_rna = rna_seq.back_transcribe()
 ```

-Which, if it's working correctly should give us back the original data - we can check that by asking "are these two objects identical?", like this:
+Which, in this case, _should_ give us back the original data - we can check that by asking "are these two objects identical?":

 ```python
 if dna_seq == dna_from_rna: